ruslenghi/deep_fluids_pytorch/README.md

 In the 2nd column Baseline reconstructions, obtained via the vanilla implementation of Deep Fluids, are shown.

 In the 3rd column STL (Shift Towards Low) reconstrictions are visible.
-These are the reconstructions obtained via a technique previously developed to improve Deep Fluids' ability to reconstruct fine grane details.
+These are the reconstructions obtained via a technique previously developed to improve Deep Fluids' ability to reconstruct fine grain details.
 This approach is described in detail at: https://deepai.org/publication/frequency-aware-reconstruction-of-fluid-simulations-with-generative-networks

 In the 4th and 5th column my results are shown.
 In these cases the *c* vector was preprocessed via Positional Encoding (PE) combined with STL (fourth column) or Progressive Training (fifth column).